shaunagm/governance-resources/case-study-guide.md

 - How do you decide when a release happens and what goes into it?
 - How do you decide who gets commit access?
 - Do you have a RFC/PEP-like process?

+Many thanks to Python's [open source governance survey](https://www.python.org/dev/peps/pep-8002/#annex-1-template-questions) from which we have shamelessly stolen a number of questions.